Mukesh9793/M1_App_calculator/1_Requirements/Readme.md

 ### Who:
 1. It can be used by anyone.
+2. Basically it is used by Shopkeeper, student,etc.

 ### When:
 1. Anyone can use this anywhere very easily.
-2. It can be used for calculation
+2. It can be used for calculation.

 ### How:
 1. It will be helpful in calculation one by one detail.